dccircuit/IGME-230-Spring-2019/projects/portfolio.md

 - What you did to go beyond the base expectations for the project--what did you do that was particularly challenging?
 This could involve art/design, content, or code.

 ## 7. Final Submission and Due Date
 The site must be placed in a portfolio directory inside of your igme230 directory (`http://people.rit.edu/youruserid/230/portfolio/`), and you should add a link to your portfolio from your project 1 page.

-- See dropbox for due date
+(Later, if you wish to make this portfolio your public, portfolio for prospective employers to look at, we recommend that you move it to a different URL (not within your 230 subdirectory), but you might want to wait until you get feedback on your presentation.)

+- You should be prepared to present your portfolio  by the time of our Final Exam (during Finals week).
-- The page should display properly at the URL specified above by that time
+- The page should display properly at the URL specified above by that time.
-- ZIP and Post the project to mycourses, and put a link to the URL in the comments field of the dropbox
+- ZIP and Post the portfolio (as well as your documentation) to mycourses, and put the URL to it in the comments field of the dropbox

 ## 8. Grading

+### This semester's rubric:
+We are adjusting this rubric, still, but your Portfolio itself will count as a triple-homework assignment:  (Roughly broken down this way).
+ - A third of the points will be awarded for the in-class presentation and documentation.
+ - A third of the points will be for the appropriateness and quality of the content you select and describe in your portfolio.
+ - A third of the points will be for the functional and visual aspects of the portfolio page itself.

+### Previous semester's rubric to give you some idea: (this will be adjusted)
 If you complete all required components with no errors, you'll earn 17/20 points, or 85%.
 In order to go above that, you need to really impress with additional features, excellent design, polished content, and so on.

 Requirement | Possible Points (20) |